In this treatment, a genus of 11 species:

 Europe: Britain to N Iran.
-Asia: Russia, Korea, Japan, China, Taiwan, Himal, India, Burma, Vietnam, Philippines.
-N America: SE Alaska to California, SE Canada to NE USA, Florida, Mexico, Guatemala, El Salvador (Silba 1986).
-The eight species are almost wholly allopatric and largely confined to the middle latitudes of the northern hemisphere, with some intrusion to tropical highlands, the northernmost occurrence being in Norway and the southernmost below the equator in the S Celebes.
+Asia: Afghanistan, Pakistan, India, Nepal, Sikkim, Bhutan, Russia, North Korea, South Korea, Japan, China, Taiwan, Burma, Vietnam, Laos, Philippines, Malaysia, Indonesia.
+Americas: SE Alaska to California, SE Canada to NE USA, Florida, Mexico, Guatemala, El Salvador.
+The genus is largely confined to the temperate latitudes of the northern hemisphere, with some intrusion to tropical highlands, the northernmost occurrence being in Norway and the southernmost below the equator in the S Celebes.
 Plants are found in the understory or canopy of moist temperate or tropical mountain forests.
 Their elevation ranges from near sea level in northern stations to 3000 m in tropical forests (de Laubenfels 1988).

 None of the species are particularly rare, and most can be found in botanic gardens.
 Taxus baccata is, within the temperate zone, among the commonest ornamental conifers.